rsgalloway/envstack/README.md

 Several example or starter stacks are available in the [env folder of the envstack repo](https://github.com/rsgalloway/envstack/tree/master/env).

-To create a blank environment stack, create a new envstack file and declare some variables.
+To create a new environment stack, create an envstack file and declare some variables.

 ```bash